Asset Location Can Reduce Taxation

 1. Before Making Withdrawals, Clients Should Think about Their Net Income

-While doing some financial planning with your financial professional, you and your spouse realize that after Social Security benefits and pension payments, you’ll need to withdraw a net $13,500 from savings to meet living expenses.
+While developing a strategy that will provide income during retirement, you and your spouse realize that after Social Security retirement benefits and pension payments, you’ll need to withdraw a net $13,500 from savings to meet living expenses.
 Which account should you withdraw from?
 If the goal is to minimize income taxes and help make your retirement savings last, it may be a good idea to withdraw from the tax-free account.
 Why?

 Withdrawals will be taxed at ordinary income-tax rates.